-The allotment is an urban residential allotment, and is accessed directly from Binburra Avenue, via a sealed all-weather driveway, located within the allotment.
+The allotment is a traditional urban residential allotment, and is accessed directly from Quinlan Parade (part of the public road system), by way of a sealed, all-weather driveway.

 The construction of the new secondary residential building will also be subject to another assessment under s4.14 of the EP&A Act 1979 (to determine relevant bushfire construction requirements - Bushfire Attack Levels).
 This assessment also forms part of this report.